RH3D/E3NG_docs/faq.md

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> WHY DOES THE PROJECT USE LINEAR RODS AND NOT LINEAR RAILS? </h4></summary>
 Linear rods were chosen as a cheaper and more accessible option.
-They are also very reliable, tested and proven to work very well.
+They are also very reliable, tested and proven to work very well.<br>

 Me and some community members (mainly Mr. Puffington - thanks!) have been testing the performance of linear rods and compared to linear rail setup (user mod based on Voron Trident gantry), version with linear rods has been supperior allowing higher accelerations with clean input shaper results.
 </details>

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> WHAT FIRMWARES DOES THE PROJECT SUPPORT? </h4></summary>
-The project natively supports both Marlin and Klipper but nothing is stopping you from using other FW.
+The project natively supports both Marlin and Klipper but nothing is stopping you from using other FW.<br>

 The board compatibility will also be getting wider.
 </details>